Frequently Asked Questions about IELOL

 Is IELOL taught like a college credit class (lectures, quizzes, exams)?

 IELOL has some elements of a typical blended “course” without the quizzes and exams.
 For example, there are modules with content in Moodle, active discussion boards and even assignments related to individual personal growth and leadership in higher education (all ungraded).
 Participants determine how much to engage with the program and typically respond that the more they participated the more they gained.
+A certificate for completing the Pre-Immersion (online) and Immersion (in-person, 4-day intensive) phases are awarded.
+A digital badge* is awarded for completion of the entire program.

 What kind of assignments can I expect as part of the IELOL program?